hansaskov/inconsistent-bun-bundling-daisyui/README.md

 Navigating to [http://localhost:3000/bundled](http://localhost:3000/bundled) will show the following

 ![An image of two tabs where the text inside is missing](./public/bundled.png "Bundled image")

+## Exmplanation
+Bundling Tailwindcss and daisyui will in the case of the tabs component not render the text inside.
+Comparing this to the using the cdn shows the difference.